Fatutaka

-Fatutaka, Fatu Taka or Patu Taka (also known as Fataka and Mitre Island) is a small high island in the Solomon Islands province of Temotu in the south-west Pacific Ocean.
+Fatutaka, Fatu Taka or Patu Taka (also known as Fataka and Mitre Island) is a small volcanic island in Temotu Province, in the nation of Solomon Islands, south-west Pacific Ocean.

-The easternmost of the Solomon Islands, Fatutaka is located c.
+The easternmost island in Solomon Islands, Fatutaka is located c.
 32 km southeast of Anuta and can be seen from there in clear weather.

-Fatutaka and Anuta were discovered by Admiral Edward Edwards in 1791.
+Fatutaka and Anuta were discovered for Europeans by Admiral Edward Edwards in 1791.

 The island, located at 11°54′36″S 170°11′24″E, is a small rocky outcropping, rising to an elevation of 122 m.
 The total land area of the island is 18 ha.

 Human activities

 The island's soil is rocky, and not especially fertile, although it has in the past been used as a gardening location for the people of Anuta.

 The population of Anuta, the closest inhabited island, regularly sail to Fatutaka to eat and collect sea-birds and their eggs.

 The birds of Fatukaka have never been surveyed although the presence of Frigatebird, Eastern Reef Egret, Pacific Imperial Pigeon, and Emerald Dove have been reported.